-Once you have downloaded the correct Browser, then you must be in this Browser in order to access our Log-in page and join with our Home Church room.
-If you try to access our Log-in page in another unsupported Browser, you will be taken back to the page which gives you the option of downloading Chrome, Firefox or Opera, even though you have already downloaded one of these.
-So please make sure that you have first loaded in the correct Browser before trying to access our Log-in page.
+Once you have downloaded the correct web browser, then you must be in this browser in order to access our Log-in page and join with our Home Church room.
+If you try to access our Log-in page in a unsupported browser or an outdated browser, you may find that the Log-in page does nothing.
+If this occurs, try logging in with this link: https://zoom.us/wc/join/4663248724?pwd= and it should solve the problem.

 A proxy server is a middle-man between your computer and the internet.
 They are used by some institutions for security and monitoring purposes.
-Certain ISPs and so-called ďdownload acceleratorĒ products also (gratuitously) configure your computer with proxy servers. iVocalize retrieves the proxy settings and uses these settings to attempt connection to the server.
-Note that even if a proxy is configured, iVocalize will still attempt a direct connection in additon to attempting connection through the proxy.
+Certain ISPs and so-called ďdownload acceleratorĒ products also (gratuitously) configure your computer with proxy servers.
+Zoom supports https/SSL proxy server via port 443.
+Zoom also automatically detects your proxy settings.
+In some instances, you may be prompted to enter the proxy username/password.
 Therefore, the presence of a proxy is not necessarily a problem.

 Audio breakup can be experienced in one of two ways: